SeyoungKimLab/Ornaments/README.md

 -s <file_sample>: 	input file with a list of sample names, one sample name in each line
 ```

-[Comment]: in the code block above, the description of file_sample is unclear.
-What are sample names?
-Are they filenames, or sample names inside a file?
-And, in the sentence below, [one can specify a single sample in place of a sample file], this is not clear.
-Is this a filename for that single sample?
-What is the format of that file?

 Only variants that are heterozygous in at least one of the samples will be retained.
+We also provide an alternative
-Alternatively, one can specify a single sample in place of a sample file.
+usage for this script, where you can specify a single sample instead of a file containing sample names:

-Example usage:
 ```
-python3 merge_transcriptome_vcfs.py -i in_files -o transcriptome.vcf -s sample_file
+Usage: python3 merge_transcriptome_vcfs.py -i <file_list> -o <file_vcf> -s <sample_name>

+-i <file_list>: 	input file listing the names of the files to be merged, with one file name in each line -o <file_vcf>: 		output file `transcriptome.vcf`
+-s <sample_name>: 	the sample name in the VCF file, i.e. "HG00405"
 ```

 In the examples folder, there is only one chromosome which we consider, so running this step is not necessary.